dock108/law-and-order/docs/templates.md

 - **Links**: Use `[text](url)` for links
 - **Tables**: Use Markdown table syntax

-When documents are converted to PDF, the Markdown formatting is properly processed to create a well-formatted document.
+When documents are converted to PDF, the Markdown formatting is properly processed using the `processMarkdownForPDF` function, and the resulting text is rendered onto the PDF letterhead using `pdf-lib`.

 ## Using Templates